ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

    :feedback_a: attributes specify the data that an object keeps track of.
    :feedback_b: Methods specify the behavior of all objects of a class.
    :feedback_c: While the class does specify the data or state that all objects of the class keep track of, what part of the class stores the data?
    :feedback_d: The object data or state is stored in the attributes of the object.
 The attributes are defined in the class.

    What specifies the data or state for an object in Java?

 .. shortanswer:: cats

     What are some attributes of cats?
 What are some behaviors of cats?
-(Note that attributes are often nouns or adjectives describing features of cats, and behaviors are often verbs).
+(Note that attributes are nouns or adjectives describing features of cats, and behaviors are verbs).

 |Groupwork| Programming Challenge : Turtle Drawing